zalando/postgres-operator/docs/administrator.md

 instance and the `min_instances` is set to 3, the cluster will be created with 3 instances.
 By default, both parameters are set to `-1`.

-## Load balancers
+## Load balancers and allowed IP ranges

-For any Postgresql/Spilo cluster, the operator creates two separate Kubernetes
+For any Postgresql/Spilo cluster, the operator creates two separate K8s
 services: one for the master pod and one for replica pods.
 To expose these services to an outer network, one can attach load balancers to them by setting `enableMasterLoadBalancer` and/or `enableReplicaLoadBalancer` to `true` in the